elastic/kibana/CONTRIBUTING.md

 So, you've been assigned a pull to review.
 What's that look like?

 Remember, someone is blocked by a pull awaiting review, make it count.
 Be thorough, the more action items you catch in the first review, the less back and forth will be required, and the better chance the pull has of being successful.
-Don't you like success?

 1. **Understand the issue** that is being fixed, or the feature being added.
 Check the description on the pull, and check out the related issue.
 If you don't understand something, ask the submitter for clarification.
 1. **Reproduce the bug** (or the lack of feature I guess?) in the destination branch, usually `master`.
 The referenced issue will help you here.
 If you're unable to reproduce the issue, contact the issue submitter for clarification